MangrobanGit/nfl_draft_av/README.md

 ---
 ### Update: 2022.02
-I'm in the process of updating and cleaning up the slides, but looks like some of the tools I used (e.g. slidify) before have been deprecated.
-I'm looking into using R Presentation (which is also 'knits' to an HTML5 product) is a viable alternative; see branch **cloud** (I'm using RStudio cloud for this mini-update project).
+I'm in the process of updating and cleaning up the slides, but looks like some of the tools I used before (e.g. slidify) have been deprecated.
+I'm looking into using R Presentation (which also 'knits' to an HTML5 product) is a viable alternative; see branch **cloud** (I'm using RStudio cloud for this mini-update project).